dan-fritchman/Thesis/content.md

 - (a) An identifier by which to get a handle to the function, generally a name;
 - (b) Specifications for the functions arguments.
 This may include ordering, naming, and/ or type constraints depending on the language.
 - (c) Information about what the function will return.
 This primarily takes the form of a type, in languages with typing annotations.
 - (d) Any "special behaviors".
-E.g. the possibility of throwing an exception (or a promise to never do so).
+E.g. the possibility of throwing an exception, or a promise to never do so.

 Most vitally: these abstract views are all that _callers_, i.e. users, of the function ever need.
 The remaining implementation - i.e. all the lines of code that do the actual work - instead serve as its inner implementation.